paktek123/raiser_rpg_framework/readme.md

 1. Upgrade renpy to atleast 6.15
 2. Copy files in /core into /game folder of existing project (WARNING: This will overwrite screens.rpy)
+3. It is possible to customise all of the screens used in the framework.

 ### So whats in those files I just copied over?

-The rpy files contain all the python Classes and Functions for players, skills and basically all the hardwork done for creating an RPG.
+The rpy files contain all the Python classes and functions for players, skills and basically all the hardwork done for creating an RPG.

 ## Quick Start

 Lets create our own RPG adventure and introduce many of the concepts in Raiser RPG System.

-Lets open up script.rpy with a text editor.
-Lets start off with declaring some resources.
+Lets open up `script.rpy` with a text editor.
 Remove everything from script.rpy and put the following inside:

 ```